techwithmatty/EM-Africa/README.md

 # EM-Africa-Macroeconomic-Analysis
-Economic analysis of Emerging Markets in Africa
+Macroeconomic Analysis of Emerging Markets in Africa